chschnell/wsnic/README.md

 ## Overview

-There are two methods available to install wsnic, see
+There are two different ways to install wsnic, see

 * **[Docker installation](#docker-installation)** about installing wsnic with Docker, and
 * **[Source installation](#source-installation)** about installing wsnic from this repository.